GalleriaJS/galleria/docs/flickr.rst

 Flickr Plugin
 ======

-Galleria comes with a flickr plugi that can be used to fetch images from flickr and display them in your Galleria gallery.
+Galleria comes with a flickr plugin that can be used to fetch images from flickr and display them in your Galleria gallery.

 Example usage
 =============